dongqi-DQ/GEO4PALM/README.md

-### visualise domain on OSM [To Do: need to modify the script and put it in tools]
+### visualise domain on OSM
-Users may visualise domain by running `visualise_PALM_domains.py`:
+Users may visualise domain by running `visualise_domains.py`:
 ```
 python visulalise_PALM_domains.py [namelist_file]
 ```
 This can be done before static files are created.

-### flat terrain and precursor run [To Do: need to test the tools]
+### flat terrain and precursor run
 Once a static driver is used, all the PALM domains in the simulation requires static drivers.
-In case a flat terrain static driver and/or precursor run static driver are required, users may run `static_to_flat.py`.
+In case a flat terrain static driver and/or precursor run static driver are required, users may run `static2flat.py`.
 ```
 python static_to_flat.py [static_file] [nx,ny]
 ```